Preserving Highland County's past for the enrichment of present and future generations

 -

-collecting Highland genealogical records and local histories
+collecting Highland genealogical records, photographs, archives and items

 -